ujjwalt/guacamole/README.md

 #### The ID of a model

 In ArangoDB a document has three internal fields: `_id`, `_key` and `_rev`.
 For a detailed explanation how these three work together please refer to the [ArangoDB documentation](https://www.arangodb.org/manuals/2/HandlingDocuments.html#HandlingDocumentsIntro).
-Within Guacamole we will always you the `_key` because it is enough the identify any document within a collection.
+Within Guacamole we will always use the `_key` because it is enough the identify any document within a collection.
 Both the `_key` and `_rev` attribute are available through the `Guacamole::Model#key` and `Guacamole::Model#rev` attribute.
 You don't have to do anything for this, we will take care of this for you.

 Additionally you will find an `id` method on you models.
 This is just an alias for `key`.
 This was added for `ActiveModel::Conversion` compliance.
 You **should always** use `key`.